Mixtures of self-propelled particles interacting with asymmetric obstacles: Introduction

 \section{Introduction}

-Self-propelled particles---such as bacteria, tissue cells, and autophoretic colloids---have the ability to spontaneously accumulate around obstacles even in the absence of attractive forces \cite{sepulveda2017wetting}.
-Similarly to motility-induced phase separation (MIPS) \cite{cates2015motility}, such \textit{active wetting} arises because active particles have a direction of motion that evolves stochastically but slowly, i.e., their direction of motion is \textit{persistent} \cite{wittmann2016active,de2021active,turci2021wetting}.
-For sufficiently large persistence times or densities, particles do not have time to find an escape route and thus become trapped between obstacles and other particles \cite{sepulveda2018universality}.
-Active wetting helps control surface adhesion and capillary properties of bacterial biofilms \cite{soto2014run,nie2021silico,fausti2021capillary}, whose formation makes bacterial colonies more resilient against antibiotics \cite{grobas2020swarming}.
+Active particles---such as bacteria, tissue cells, and autophoretic colloids---spontaneously accumulate on the surfaces of obstacles even in the absence of attractive forces \cite{sepulveda2017wetting}.
+Similarly to motility-induced phase separation (MIPS) \cite{cates2015motility}, such \textit{active wetting} \cite{PhysRevE.107.014608} arises when active particles have a direction of motion that evolves stochastically but slowly, i.e., their direction of motion is \textit{persistent} \cite{wittmann2016active,de2021active,turci2021wetting, sepulveda2018universality}.
+For sufficiently large persistence times or densities, particles do not have time to find an escape route and thus become trapped between obstacles and other particles.
+Active wetting helps control surface adhesion and capillary properties of bacterial biofilms \cite{soto2014run,nie2021silico,fausti2021capillary}, whose formation makes bacterial colonies more resilient against antibiotics \cite{grobas2021swarming}.